Making Your Strategy a Reality

-It was first developed in the 1950s by Japanese car manufacturers, building on Peter Drucker's idea of Management by Objectives.
+It is believed to have been developed in the 1950s by Japanese car manufacturers, building on Peter Drucker's idea of Management by Objectives.
 Over time, OGSM has been embraced by a range of Fortune 500 companies, including Procter & Gamble® and Coca-Cola®.

 You can apply an OGSM framework to your organization, department or team, or even use it to manage your personal goals.

 The way that you use OGSM will depend on a range of factors, such as your business model, your organization's structure and culture, and the way you make decisions.
 But, broadly speaking, you can follow these steps:

 The starting point with OGSM is to understand your organization's strategy.
 What does it want to achieve?
 And how, at a high level, does it expect to do this?
 (For this article, we're assuming that this strategy development work has already been done.)

 From this, you need to create a very clear, concise statement of your objective.
 This needs to be more than a vague "I want us to be the best."
 It should be a statement to focus your thinking, it should be emotionally attractive, and it should briefly state how you're going to do what you want to do.